RSMP Nordic Activity Plan 2025–2026

 EU‑Funding

-Because RSMP Nordic is a Nordic/European partnership, there should be many opportunities for EU-funding.
+Because RSMP Nordic is a European partnership, there should be many opportunities for EU funding.
+EU funding could help accelerate our work, for the benefit of road authorities.

 Identify projects and funding opportunities and figure out which ones best fit our needs.
 Find partners that have experience and can help.
+Greater Copenhagen EU Office is helping to screen for suitable EU programs that we can apply to.

 Administration

-Administrative tasks will be handled by the secretariat.
+Administrative tasks will be handled by the Secretariat.

-Maintain membership list: ongoing
+Maintain membership list — ongoing

-Facilitate Steering Group meetings: ongoing
+Facilitate Steering Group meetings — ongoing

-Facilitate User Group meetings: ongoing
+Facilitate User Group meetings — ongoing